NIH Mid-Level Leadership Program

 - No travel requirement as all sessions hosted in the Bethesda/Rockville area

-- 90 minutes personal coaching to review feedback instruments and define your specific developmental areas (included in base price)
+- Two hours personal coaching to review feedback instruments and define your specific developmental areas (included in base price)

 - Leadership development plans

 - Six months of support activities to follow-up on initial six months’ of training

 This program is structured to assess your leadership readiness and provide feedback and developmental guidance.
 It incorporates a variety of instructional approaches, and makes available reinforcement activities following program completion.